The trillion dollar travel industry is experiencing a massive shift: special needs travel is becoming the fastest growing segment of the market.

 - 93% would be more likely to travel if autism certified options were available

-- 97% said they are not satisfied with the current travel options for families with autism
+- 97% said they are not satisfied with the current travel options for families with autistic individuals

 - 98% responded yes when asked if they look to physicians and therapists for travel approval

-The demand for better travel opportunities for individuals who have autism is rapidly growing as more and more people don’t want to miss out on creating memories and enjoying fun experiences with their families.
+The demand for better travel opportunities for autistic individuals is rapidly growing as more and more people don’t want to miss out on creating memories and enjoying fun experiences with their families.

-Although there are still many travel destinations that are not prepared to accommodate guests with autism, families have more options now than ever before due to training programs like those offered through IBCCES, the International Board of Credentialing and Continuing Education Standards.
+Although there are still many travel destinations that are not prepared to accommodate autistic guests, families have more options now than ever before due to training programs like those offered through IBCCES, the International Board of Credentialing and Continuing Education Standards.

 Traveling Ease Made Possible for Families with Special Needs Children

-IBCCES is working with travel destinations and travel professionals to train and prepare them so that they can provide a safe and fun travel experience for individuals and families who have autism and other sensory disorders.
+IBCCES is working with travel destinations and travel professionals to train and prepare them so that they can provide a safe and fun travel experience for autistic individuals and their families and individuals with other sensory sensitives.

 Needs Vary for Individuals on Autism Spectrum

 Autism is considered a spectrum disorder, therefore each person will have unique needs and require different levels of attention.
-Staff at a CAC have a deeper understanding of how to work with individuals who have autism and are prepared to assist them throughout their entire experience.
+Staff at a CAC have a deeper understanding of how to work with autistic individuals and are prepared to assist them throughout their entire experience.

-Dr. Christopher O’Shea, a parent of a child on the spectrum, says:
+Dr. Christopher O’Shea, a parent of a autistic child, says:

 “Traveling to a destination where the staff are trained to recognize and address the needs of children on the autism spectrum simply makes our trip less stressful and more enjoyable.
 We know that once we arrive on resort that the stress of the trip is over and we can relax without having to worry over what the next meal will be or how the staff will react to the kids.
 It gives us the freedom to enjoy a vacation in the same way that ‘regular’ families can.”